Hunting licenses are valid from issuance to July 31, 2015, except the Nonresident 3-Day Waterfowl and Small Game License.

 Hunters in the Armed Forces

 Maryland residents serving in the United States Armed Forces and stationed in Maryland must purchase a Resident Hunting License before hunting, unless they are on official leave and possess a copy of their official leave orders.
 Maryland residents serving in the United States Armed Forces, while hunting during official leave in Maryland, do not need to purchase a hunting license, deer stamps, or DNR Managed Hunt Permit.
 However, they must purchase a Maryland Migratory Game Bird Stamp, a Federal Migratory Bird Hunting and Conservation Stamp, and a Furbearer Permit.
-You must possess a copy of your official leave orders while hunting and comply with the Hunter Education and Safety Requirement (Safety Tips).
+You must possess a copy of your official leave orders while hunting and comply with the Hunter Education and Safety Requirement (see above).

 Any nonresident serving in the United States Armed Forces whose duty station is in Maryland must purchase a Resident Hunting License before hunting.
 Any nonresident serving in the United States Armed Forces who is on leave in Maryland, but not stationed in Maryland, must purchase a Nonresident Hunting License before hunting.